apexmeister/FINDS/README.md

 # FINDS
-The source code of FinDS
+The source code of FinDS from the paper ***A Finer-grain Universal Dialogue Semantic Structures based Model For Abstractive Dialogue Summarization***